 Practice Situation

-According to the rise background of video resources, application mode and the carrier, the development process of video teaching resources can be roughly divided into three stages: on the core resources for each stage respectively, including educational video resources, network video courses resources and micro video curriculum resources.
-Educational video resources can provide vivid visual image for learners at the beginning of the twentieth Century, promote visual education plays an important role in.
+According to the rise background of video resources, application mode and the carrier, the development process of video teaching resources can be roughly divided into three stages: on the core resources for each stage respectively, including educational video resources, network video course resources and micro-video curriculum resources.
+Educational video resources can provide vivid visual image for learners at the beginning of the twentieth century, promote visual education plays an important role in.
 Network video courses is an important part of network courses, network video courses mainly produced through pictures and recording, mainly used in the Web network platform, is a large unit, large capacity of curriculum resources.
 With the development of wireless transmission technology and intelligent learning terminal application, the application of carrier by a single Web platform towards diversification, gradually tends to informal learning, gradually moving toward miniaturization, mobile, miniature video resources then appears.

 Micro-video course is a micro video as the core.
-Micro video course knowledge point type has no uniform requirements, knowledge can be the subject knowledge, examples and exercises, problems, experimental operation, also can be the popular science knowledge or social and cultural life in.
-Micro video course of study has no uniform requirements, if these micro course is used as an informal learning, fragmentary knowledge fragment introduction, or a was used in group knowledge construction when the node, can be regarded as micro learning form; if a series of similar theme micro courses constitute a complete course, it can be made into Mini course.
-Micro video learning environment there is no uniform requirements, can be online learning, face-to-face teaching or learning, as in face-to-face learning, micro video courses tend to become a part of teaching, efficient transmission for complete knowledge, save class time, and together they play the role of classroom practice.
-Therefore, compared with other types of courses (network curriculum, mini courses) micro video course teaching in practice is more flexible, convenient, efficient, more popular.
+Micro-video course knowledge point type has no uniform requirements, knowledge can be the subject knowledge, examples and exercises, problems, experimental operation, also can be the popular science knowledge or social and cultural life in.
+Micro-video course of study has no uniform requirements, if these micro course is used as an informal learning, fragmentary knowledge fragment introduction, or a was used in group knowledge construction when the node, can be regarded as micro learning form; if a series of similar theme micro courses constitute a complete course, it can be made into a Mini course.
+Micro video learning environment there is no uniform requirements, can be online learning, face-to-face teaching or learning, as in face-to-face learning, micro-video courses tend to become a part of teaching, efficient transmission for complete knowledge, save class time, and together they play the role of classroom practice.
+Therefore, compared with other types of courses (network curriculum, mini courses) micro video course teaching in practice is more flexible, convenient, efficient, and more popular.

 Position of Micro-video Course